audefaucheux/chuck-norris-joke-generator/README.md

 # Chuck Norris Joke Generator

-The Chuck Norris Joke Generator webpage is showing a random joke about Chuck Norris and a Chuck Norris
+The Chuck Norris Joke Generator webpage is showing a random joke about Chuck Norris along with a Chuck Norris GIF

 # Getting Started